bobshort4bobby4/PP4-Civ1/README.md

   All user authentification functions are implemented using the django all-auth package.
 The templates are customisied to match the style of website.

   ### Footer
-  All pages have a footer which conatain working links to the hotel for both telephone and email.
+  All pages have a footer which contains working links to the hotel for both telephone and email.

   ### Admin Panel Features